pratishthaverma22/multi-stage-scalable-docker-k8s-app/README.md

 To overcome this, we are using Port Forwarding, which allows us to forward the service’s port directly to the local machine, making it accessible on localhost:80.
 This approach solves the issue of direct NodePort exposure on local setups with Minikube and ensures that we can still access the application locally in the browser.

   **Expose the Service Using ngrok**
   To expose the application externally, use ngrok:
-      Install ngrok.
-      Run the following command to expose the service:
+    Install ngrok and run the following command to expose the service:
     ```bash
       ngrok http 80
     ```
     Access the application using the provided public URL.

 8. **Enable Metrics Server for HPA**
 Install Metrics Server on Minikube